 Why use a cast iron skillet?
 Let us share with you why we love ours.

 Before we start, we must say at Boonie Hicks we adore our cast iron and especially our skillets.
-Needless to say we have a fair collection.
-However because we love and use cast-iron skillets we are able to share some different insights.
+Needless to say, I have a fair collection.
+However, because we love and use cast-iron skillets we are able to share some different insights.

 Why use a cast iron skillet with so many other choices available?

 Nothing is perfect but we love our skillets.

 Okay, before we start we admit each cookware has its pros and cons.
 Cast iron skillets are no exception.
 However, we are not the only ones who love their skillets.
 I think it’s safe to say there’s no other type of cookware that is more loved by so many people.